Komodo National Park

 Savannah vegetation is the most commonly experienced flora in the island area.
 On islands that reach over 1,640 feet (500 m), there are cloud forests present.
 The mangrove forest is common in the coastal areas of the larger islands which offer protected bays.

 The islands are also rich in the marine life of the waters surrounding them.
 Whale sharks, sunfish, rays, seahorses, and octopuses are some of the more popular.
 Wildlife is limited with deer, boar, and buffalo.
 However, the leading species is the Komodo dragon which is the world’s largest lizard.

 The majority of visitors to Komodo National Park are there to experience the world’s largest lizard, the Komodo dragon.
 The dragon populations are kept strictly to the islands of Komodo, Rinca, Gili Motang, Gili Dasami, and Flores.

 The largest population of, approximately 2,000, Komodo dragons are found on the island of Flores.
 Komodo island is second with a population of 1,700 dragons.
-Watching a Komodo dragon hunt and kill its prey would top your park experience.
+Watching a Komodo dragon hunt and kill its prey would highlight their power and significance.

 - Seeing the Komodo dragons in the wild

 - Seeing a whale shark in the waters around the islands

 - Scuba diving to experience the marine biodiversity